efklebba/AccessX86FromX64/README.md

 * This solution does not contain any license.
 It is free to use and edit as the user wishes.
 * Node.js has a license that can be accessed on their website https://nodejs.org/en/
 * Express has a license that can be accessed on their website https://expressjs.com/
-* Edge-Js has an Apache-2.0 license that can be refrenced on the website https://github.com/agracio/edge-js
+* Edge-Js has an Apache-2.0 license that can be referenced on the website https://github.com/agracio/edge-js